whoisjustinngo/tp/docs/UserGuide.md

 Example: `select 2`

 ### Adding a policy to a contact: `policy`
 Format: `policy INDEX insurer/INSURER num/POLICY_NUMBER n/POLICY_NAME comm/COMMISSION`
+Add a policy to a contact at the specified INDEX  show in the Contact list
 Example:
-Adding policy to second contact in contact list: `policy 2 insurer/AIG num/1231 n/Critical illness comm/100`
+`policy 2 insurer/AIG num/1231 n/Critical illness comm/100`

 ### Adding a note to a contact: `note`
 Format: `note INDEX MESSAGE`
+Add a note to a contact at the specified INDEX show in the Contact list
 Example:
-Adding note to first contact in contact list: `note 1 Income 100k, Coverage insufficent`
+`note 1 Income 100k, Coverage insufficent`

 ![details_tab](images/details-tab-v1.3.png)
 ### Deleting a note from a contact: `Coming Soon`